 Note: Cigar smoking is hazardous for your health and is not endorsed or recommended by Two Traveling Texans.
 The visit to the cigar company is included here as a means of experiencing a key part of Bahamian culture and trade, but we recognize that not everyone will be comfortable with the ethics of supporting this industry.
 Please exercise personal discretion.

 Nassau Island Tour

-An Island Tour will help you get an idea of what Nassau has to offer.
+An Island Tour is one of the best things to do in Nassau Bahamas while on a cruise because it gives you an idea of what the island has to offer in a short period of time.
 In addition to seeing some of the popular sites, you can learn about the British influence and history of the area.
 I like this tour that takes you to the Bahamas Rum Cake Factory, Atlantis (for a quick stop), the Queen’s Staircase, the Graycliff Chocolate Factory, and the John Watling’s Distillery.
 You have the option to be dropped off at Junkanoo beach at the end of the tour.

 There are many other Nassau tours options with different itineraries.
 You can book it through your cruise line (which will probably be more expensive) or check out the options on Viator.
 Pretty much all the Island tours will pick you up (and drop you off) at the cruise port.

 If you are looking to see the sites and be adventurous on your Nassau port excursion, how about an ATV tour, like this one?
 You can drive your own ATV or ride as a passenger.
 Your tour guide will teach you about the history of the Bahamas and you will visit historical sites, the Straw Market, and Paradise Island.
 Plus, you will have time for a beach break and lunch at Charley’s Philly Steaks.